Eastern Command (Pakistan): Operation Titu Mir

+Military Engangments

+Bangladesh War of Liberation

+During the Pakistan Civil war, Eastern Command was the main branch to conduct operations against Mukti Bahini and Indian international forces.
+The sector continued to fight until the essential defeat at 16 December.

 Operations Searchlight and Barisal

 During 1971, Pakistan experienced riots and civil disobedience against the military dictatorship in both east and west.
-The Chief Martial Law Administrator of East Pakistan, Vice-Admiral S.M.
-Ahsan was East Pakistan's governor also.
+The Chief Martial Law Administrator of East Pakistan, Vice-Admiral S. M. Ahsan was East Pakistan's governor also.
 The positions of the Pakistan armed forces under Admiral Ahsan were changed and deployed at the borders to observe Indian intelligence efforts.
 The magnitude of force was also increased, and logistics efforts were improved under Admiral Ahsan's command.
 His two-year rule saw stability and improvement in government control of the province; however, the deployment ratio of military forces increased.
 In March 1971, General Yahya Khan visited Dhaka to break the Mujib-Bhutto impasse.
 Lieutenant General Tikka Khan's staff at the Eastern Command headquarters was the first to present their assessment of the civil and military situation to General Yahya Khan and the army and air force's senior officers accompanying him, and Vice-Admiral Ahsan persuaded General Yahya Khan at the meeting.
 During this meeting, Admiral Ahsan brief ran counter to the cut-and-dried solutions of West Pakistan representatives and civil servants.
 The Pakistan Air Force's Air Commodore Mitty Masud (AOC, PAF Base Dacca) stressed the importance of a political solution rather than military action.
 Air Commodore Masud backed Admiral Ahsan, as he believed that an autonomous East Pakistan was preferable to the certainty of military defeat if India decided to intervene.
 General Yahya Khan rejected Masud's arguments.